Woodworking, Art & CNC by Corbin Dunn

 The Toolpaths Tab:

-- Create Pocket Setup & Create Plug Setup: If checked, the plugin will generate a Manufacturing Setup for the selected options, and pre-populate the correct toolpaths to machine it.
+• Create Pocket Setup & Create Plug Setup: If checked, the plugin will generate a Manufacturing Setup for the selected options, and pre-populate the correct toolpaths to machine it.
 The toolpaths will vary depending on if you targeted a Planar Face (2D) or a Solid Body (3D).

 Unfortunately, Fusion doesn’t currently have an API to show the standard “tool selection” dialog you normally see when creating toolpaths.

-- Name Pocket – A copy of the target body with the inlay pocket cut into it to the inlay depth.
+• Name Pocket – A copy of the target body with the inlay pocket cut into it to the inlay depth.
 Only created if you checked “New Component”.

-- Name Inlay – The actual finished inlay.
+• Name Inlay – The actual finished inlay.
 This is mainly for a visual representation of the inlay and internal computations, and isn’t used for machining.

-- Name Plug – The plug that fits into the inlay.
+• Name Plug – The plug that fits into the inlay.

-- Name Plug Stock – The “Stock Body” for the Plug when machining.
+• Name Plug Stock – The “Stock Body” for the Plug when machining.
 This is a specific height above the plug to allow it to go “deeper” into the inlay.
 The height above is controlled by the inlay_fit_adjustment parameter.

-Manufacturing: Inlay Plugin Generated Setups
+Manufacturing: The Plugin Generated Setups

-Setup: Name Inlay Pocket
+1. Setup: Inlay Pocket

 The Setup has the following customizations by default: